-The question, “How to save a marriage,” is often asked in a dire situation when the marriage is in a state of crisis and is falling apart.
+The question, “How to save a marriage from divorce,” is often asked in a dire situation when the marriage is in a state of crisis and is falling apart.

 Be sure to watch the video above all the way through FIRST and then read the article below to the end.
 Take your time.